2SpaceMasterRace/Jinx/README.md

 # Installation
 ### Model Download
-I'll be using the smaller Qwen2-0.5B-Instruct model and maybe if I get access to compute in the future, I'll use the bigger Qwen2-7B-Instruct model (Maybe try Modal?).
+I'll be using the smaller Qwen2-0.5B-Instruct model and maybe if I get access to compute in the future, I'll use the bigger Qwen2-7B-Instruct model.
 You'll need the huggingface-cli for this as the model parameters are hosted there.

 ```bash
 # On macOS and Linux: